tannazmo/School_District_Analysis/README.md

 ![Scores_by_School_Size](/Resources/size_summary_after.png "Scores by school size AFTER update")

 ### Scores by School Type
-And Finally, we look at the data frame when the schools are grouped by their type (District and Charter)
+And Finally, we look at the data frame when the schools are grouped by their type (District and Charter).
+Noting that THS is a Charter school:

 Before